christian-posta/scripted-solo-demos/inference-extensions/load/README.md

 - `--concurrency`: Number of concurrent requests (default: 10)
 - `--requests`: Total number of requests to make (default: 25)
-- `--model`: Model to use for completions (default: "tweet-summary")
+- `--model`: Model(s) to use for completions (comma-delimited for multiple models, default: "tweet-summary")
 - `--prompt`: Prompt to send to the API (default: "Write as if you were a critic: San Francisco")
 - `--max-tokens`: Maximum number of tokens to generate (default: 100)
 - `--temperature`: Temperature for sampling (default: 0)